petersn/web-sploosh-kaboom/README.md

 `(1256, 25792, 319), (256, 1020, 1557)...`.

-5. For each RNG state in this set, we move forward in the RNG sequence by approximately the amount of RNG cycles used during a Sploosh game (on the order of 1000 steps).
+5. For each RNG state in this set, we move forward in the RNG sequence by approximately the amount of RNG cycles used during a game (on the order of 1000 steps).
 Expand this set in either direction along the RNG sequence from each member of the set.
 For instance, if the set contains RNG state numbers `(1123456, 9484594, ...)`, expand it to the set
 `(...1123455, 1123456, 1123457..., ...9484593, 9484594, 9484595, ...)`.
-This margin for error must be large enough to account for variation in the RNG step rate and play time of a sploosh game.
+This margin for error must be large enough to account for variation in the RNG step rate and play time of a game.

 6. Generate a set of possible boards from the expanded set of possible RNG states.

 7. Use this set of boards as the working set used in the statistical method used above with greatly improved win odds.

-8. After a second game has been completed, enter the ship positions observed.
+8. After a second game has been completed, enter the squid positions observed.

 9. We now revisit our set of RNG states from step (4).
 The second board will likely be present in the margin of error states of a very small subset of the RNG state set, if not in